 How to play the Zelda games in chronological order

-Let's be honest, following a narrative with the Zelda games is by no means straightforward and there are many different variations of what people think to be the go-to order for experiencing the lengthy saga.
+Let's be honest: following a narrative with the Zelda games is by no means straightforward, and there are many different variations of what people think to be the go-to order for experiencing the lengthy saga.

-The main timelines that you need to know about the Child, Adult and Fallen Hero timelines, which we'll try to explain below.
-There are also some games which come before the split into different timelines, which here we've decided to call the Prequel Timeline just so we have something to call it.
+There are also some games which come before the split into different timelines, which here we've decided to call the Prequel Timeline so that we have something to call it.

 The Legend of Zelda: Skyward Sword (Prequel Timeline)